 How does that relate to remote team communication?
 Here’s an example.
 Say you emailed a remote team member asking them to take on an urgent task they’d be perfect for.
 After an hour of no response, you reach out to your second choice to get the job done.

 You might find, though, that had you sent an IM to your first choice, they’d have got it straight away.
-Create some quick pulse surveys and employee engagement survey questions for your employees to find out how best to communicate with staff in creative and engaging ways.
+Create some quick pulse surveys and engagement survey questions for your employees to find out how best to communicate with staff in creative and engaging ways.

 7. A lack of camaraderie and appreciation